sayede/JPlot/README.md

 ### Usage

-The [wiki](https://github.com/sayede/JPlot/wiki) has a set of example plots made with JSplot.
+The [wiki](https://github.com/sayede/JPlot/wiki) has a set of example plots made with JPlot.

 ### Contributing